canonical/data-science-stack/docs/how-to/enable-gpus/enable-nvidia-gpu.rst

    done

 .. note::
-   If the validator pod is still initializing, you may see an error like:
+   If the pod is still initializing, you may see an error like:
    ``Error from server (BadRequest): container "nvidia-operator-validator" in pod "nvidia-operator-validator-xxxx" is waiting to start: PodInitializing``

 Once completed, the output should include: